usix79/Avro.FSharp/README.md

 See [CustomRule.fs](https://github.com/usix79/Avro.FSharp/blob/main/src/Avro.FSharp/CustomRule.fs) for details of the implementation of the custom rules.

 An implementation of Kafka producer and consumer, working with SchemaRegistry could be found [here](https://github.com/usix79/Avro.FSharp/tree/main/examples/KafkaSerde). (*The example is supposed you have an account in confluent.cloud.
-Edit configuration code if you have on-premise installation.*)
+Change configuration code if you have on-premise installation.*)